 - Specific EAR regulatory questions grounded in retrieved regulatory passages.

-What ELENA cannot do:
+What ELENA Cannot Do

 - Provide legally binding determinations or licensing decisions.